open-telemetry/opentelemetry-go/sdk/log/DESIGN.md

 // so that the log records are batched before exporting.
 //
 // All of the Exporter's methods are called from a single dedicated
 // background goroutine.
-Therefore the Expoter does not need to
+Therefore, the Expoter does not need to
 // be concurrent safe.
 func NewBatchingProcessor(exporter Exporter, opts ...BatchingOption) *BatchingProcessor